 - After the Apache rebuild is fully complete a Configure Suexec and PHP pop-up will display, since we’re just upgrading Apache in this article you can just click on Close.

 - Log into your servers command line interface as the root user.

-- Run the following to start up EasyApache./scripts/easyapache
+- Run the following to start up EasyApache.

 - A window will come up regarding previous build issues or cPanel upgrades.
 Just hit tab and select no for both.

-- Check to make sure your Apache is running on the correct version (run the code displayed in red).[email protected] [~]# httpd -v
+- To verify that your Apache is running on the correct version run the following code.